 “This is a valuable book for any librarian working with children in grades K-6, whether in a public library or school media center.
 Teachers of these grades will also benefit from ideas on how to integrate lessons on these topics into their classrooms.”
 Sara Marcus, American Reference Books Annual 2015

 She developed and taught classes for ALA’s Association for Library Service to Children’s division.
 Storytime Tools focused on ways to spice up your storytime, and Series Programming for the Elementary School Age instructed you on using series books for successful after school programs.
 She also created and executed a class for InfoPeople called Afterschool and Out of School Programming.
 Her monthly school age programming blog hop, Thrive Thursday, received praise from the ALSC.
 Storytime Underground even added it as a badge in their professional development program!

 She can be reached at firstname.lastname@example.org.

-You can read these flattering articles:
+You can read these flattering articles about her programs here: